The Texas A&M College of Veterinary Medicine &

 distribute these photos through electronic or social media sites

-without consulting the public relations team.
+without consulting the media and public relations team.

 CONSIDER THE IMPACT